dischoen/dictation.el/README.md

 F4 This is the pause button.
 It toggles from playback to pause mode.
 F3 Jumps back 10 seconds.
 F5 Jumps forward 10 seconds.
+C-F4 Slow down by 5%
+M-F4 Speed up by 5%

 All the functions are mapped buffer-locally to the keys.
 When the playback ends, the previous binding is restored, if there was any.